Numeric (version 23.1)

 diagonal(a, offset=0, axis1=0, axis2=1)

-defined by the last two dimensions of the array.
+defined by the given dimensions of the array.

 dot(a, b)